-These data offer the unique opportunity to critically evaluate the output of the toolbox of Li (2018) with a more extensive set of field data-based shielding factors.
-Secondly, a vegetation-corrected DEM with a xy-resolution of 1 m is available for the southern Black Forest.
+- 80 These data offer the unique opportunity to critically evaluate the output of the toolbox of Li (2018) with a more extensive set of field data-based shielding factors.
+Secondly, a high-resolution, vegetation-corrected DEM with a xy-resolution of 1 m is available for the southern Black Forest.
 Li (2018) did not test his toolbox with elevation data with such a small pixel size.
-He only noted that his toolbox provides stable topographic shielding factors for DEMs with xy-resolutions between 8 and 90 m.
-As the coverage of elevation data with a spatial resolution in the order of a few metres is steadily increasing, this study aims at evaluating whether the use of a DEM with a spatial resolution of 1 m could lead to more accurate shielding factors.
+He only noted that his toolbox provides stable topographic shielding factors for DEMs with different spatial resolutions.
+As the coverage of high-resolution remote sensing data is steadily increasing, this study aims at evaluating whether the use of these - 85 data could lead to more accurate shielding factors.
 This adds supplementary information to the work of Li (2018).
-To assess the effect of the choice of shielding factors on CRE ages, previously published CRE ages of moraine boulders with varying Be concentrations at three sites were recalculated.
-These sites differ in terms of Be production rates and Be concentrations in moraine boulders.

-85 Hence, this research was motivated by the following research questions:

-- 1. Does the output of the ArcGIS toolbox of Li (2018) agree with field data-based topographic shielding factors? - 2.
-Do the xy-resolution and the type of the elevation data [DEM or digital surface model (DSM)] significantly influence the quality of the shielding factors? - 3.
+As a geochronologist is mainly interested in the effect of the choice of the shielding factors on CRE ages, three sets of previously published CRE ages from moraines of different ages (Late Pleistocene, Neoglacial and Little Ice Age) were recalculated with different shielding factors to provide guidelines for the choice of the input-elevation data for the toolbox. - 90 Hence, this research was motivated by the following research questions: - 1.
+Does the output of the ArcGIS toolbox of Li (2018) agree with field data-based topographic shielding factors? - 2.
+Does the spatial resolution of the input-DEM significantly influence the quality of the shielding factors? - 3.
+Does the type of the elevation model (DEM or DSM) have a significant impact on topographic shielding factors? - 95 4.
 How large of an impact on the CRE ages do the different methods of determining topographic shielding factors have?